michael-lazar/spartan/README.md

 >
 > Spartan is not opinionated about how or what you use it for, only that you have fun doing so!

-This repo hosts the "official" spartan specification.
+This repo hosts the official spartan specification.
 This site is also available online at the following locations:

 - [gemini://spartan.mozz.us](gemini://spartan.mozz.us)
 - [spartan://spartan.mozz.us](spartan://spartan.mozz.us) ([http proxy](https://portal.mozz.us/spartan/spartan.mozz.us))